Varneon/VUdon-Events/README.md

         [SerializeField, HideInInspector]
         private DataList onPlayerTriggerExited;

-        // Declare UdonEvent fields for each UdonEvent you want to expose in the inspector
+        // Declare UdonEvent fields for each UdonEvent you want to expose in the inspector [UdonEventData(nameof(onPlayerTriggerEntered))]
-#if !COMPILER_UDONSHARP
+        public UdonEvent OnPlayerTriggerEntered;

         // Add UdonEventDataAttribute to the UdonEvent fields for defining
-        // the DataList field for storing the persistent calls for runtime [UdonEventData(nameof(onPlayerTriggerEntered))]
+        // the DataList field for storing the persistent calls for runtime [UdonEventData(nameof(onPlayerTriggerExited))]
-        public UdonEvent OnPlayerTriggerEntered;

-        [UdonEventData(nameof(onPlayerTriggerExited))]
         public UdonEvent OnPlayerTriggerExited;
-#endif

         public override void OnPlayerTriggerEnter(VRCPlayerApi player)
         {